joriskes/adventofcode2022/README.md

 Copy `.env.example` to `.env` and set the environment variable called `AOC_SESSION` with the session cookie of adventofcode.com

-To advance a day you can use `php download.php <DAYNUMBER>` to download the puzzle input in its own directory.
+To advance a day you can use `php downloader.php <DAYNUMBER>` to download the puzzle input in its own directory.
 That will also copy `template.php` to the directory and name it `run.php`, you may freely change the template file to your own needs